All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 i) General Bibliography

-On the other hand, certain contents/parts of your doctoral thesis may be subject to confidentiality clauses and/or must be protected, so these cannot be made public in the doctoral thesis itself.
-For this purpose, a mechanism for protecting the rights of the thesis content was established:
+On the other hand, certain contents or sections of your doctoral thesis may be subject to confidentiality clauses and/or require protection, meaning they cannot be made public within the thesis itself.
+To address this, a mechanism has been established to protect the rights related to the thesis content:

 DEFINITION

-Thesis related to projects with corporate participation, the existence of confidentiality agreements, or the potential to generate industrial property (e.g., patents).
+Thesis related to projects with corporate participation, confidentiality agreements, or the potential to generate industrial property (e.g., patents).

 PROCEDURE

-• Formal application from the doctoral candidate, endorsed by the supervisors and directors.
+- Formal application by the doctoral candidate, endorsed by the supervisors and directors.
+This must be submitted through our Sede Electrónica using the following form: [Galego] [Español]

-• The members of the thesis evaluation committee.
+- The members of the thesis examining committee.

 VERSIONS OF THE THESIS TO BE SUBMITTED